How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 • Firefox Next PPA (Pin-Priority: 750) has the highest preference.
 If this version is available, it will be installed.

 • Firefox Stable PPA (Pin-Priority: 550) is the second preference.
-If Firefox Next PPA is not present, the stable version will be installed from Mozilla’s PPA, not Snapcrafts!
+If Firefox Next PPA is absent, the stable version will be installed from Mozilla’s PPA, not Snapcrafts!

 • Firefox Ubuntu Snapcraft repository (Pin-Priority: -1) is disabled.
 This ensures we install Firefox from the Mozilla Team PPA, not Snapcraft.